COMP523FA2020/Overview/deliverables.md

 - Con: built-in classes so users have less freedom, less components when compared to Bootstrap

 **Rationale**
 We decided to use Bulma as our CSS framework because Bulma has intuitive class names that make CSS styling easy.
-Bulma also a limited amount of design components, so we can play around with different styles while avoid being overwhelmed.
+Bulma also has a limited amount of design components, so we can play around with different styles while avoid being overwhelmed.
 Bulma keeps up-to-date documentations on their service, which makes it easier to troubleshoot.
 Lastly, Bulma is responsive on difference devices and can adapt to different platforms.

 #### TypeScript